mongodb/specifications/source/retryable-writes/retryable-writes.rst

 log message has either a correlating "command succeeded" log message or "command failed" log message.
-If the first attempt of a retryable write operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` and emit a "command failed" log message for the retryable error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
+If the first attempt of a retryable write operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` and emit a "command failed" log message for the retryable error and fire a separate ``CommandStartedEvent`` and "command succeeded" log message when executing the subsequent retry attempt.
 Note that the second ``CommandStartedEvent`` may have a different ``connectionId``, since a writable server is reselected for the retry attempt.